 For more information, see Publication 596, Earned Income Credit (EIC).

 Credit for the elderly or the disabled.
-This credit is allowable on a decedent's final income tax return if the decedent was age 65 or older or had retired before the end of the tax year on permanent and total disability.
+This credit is allowable on a decedent's final income tax return if the decedent met both of the following requirements in the year of death.
+The decedent: